MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 Opens the data stream from the Occipital Structure Core depth sensor, so you can obtain image and depth data when Misty is not actively tracking or mapping.

+This command is not functional with the Misty II Basic Edition.

 **Important!** Always use `StopSlamStreaming` to close the depth sensor data stream after sending commands that use Misty's Occipital Structure Core depth sensor.
 Using `StopSlamStreaming` turns off the laser in the depth sensor and lowers Misty's power consumption.

 Endpoint: POST &lt;robot-ip-address&gt;/api/slam/streaming/start

 Parameters

-- None
+* None

 Return Values

-- Result (boolean) - Returns `true` if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### StartTracking

 Starts Misty tracking her location.

+This command is not functional with the Misty II Basic Edition.

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** This command is currently in **Alpha**, and related hardware, firmware, or software is still under development.
 Feel free to use this command, but recognize that it may behave unpredictably at this time.